 What is a febrile seizure?

-Facts about febrile seizures
+Are febrile seizures hereditary?

 What are the symptoms of a febrile seizure?

-- Biting of cheek or tongue.
+- Biting of the cheek or tongue.

-- Clenched teeth or jaw.
+- Clenching of the teeth or jaw.

-- Loss of control of urine or stool.
+- Losing control of urine or stool.

 - Stay calm.

-- Protect the child from injury.
+- Protect your child from injury.

 - Do not attempt to restrain or hold the child down during the seizure.